 4) All the Scribes, Pharisees, and Saducees.

-5) Almost everyone in Jerusalem.
-The man born blind and the invalid at the Pool of Bethesda are exceptions.
+6) Almost everyone else in Jerusalem.
+The man born blind and the invalid at the pool are the sole exceptions.

 8) Lazarus was left in the tomb for three days before Jesus raised him.